KarthikPrabhu23/CKA-2025/README.md

 ## 12. HPA with Autoscaling v2

-Create a new HorizontalPodAutoscaler [HPA] named apache-server in the autoscale namespace.
+Create a new HorizontalPodAutoscaler [HPA] named `apache-server` in the `autoscale` namespace.
 Tasks :
-- This HPA must target the existing deployment called aaachg-deployment in the namespace.
+- This HPA must target the existing deployment called `apache-deployment` in the namespace.
 - Set the HPA to target for CPU usage per Pod.
 - Configure the HPA to have a minimum of 1 pod and maximum of 4 pods.
 Have to set the downscale stabilization window to 30 seconds.